 Dundee Elementary's curriculum is determined, at each grade level, by the requirements of both our state and nation.
 It is the job of both the school and teacher to provide educational materials, innovative lessons, and up-to-date curriclum that meet the needs of our students.

-This will be our second year using the National Geographic reading program.
+This will be our fourth year using the National Geographic reading program.
 We are excited that this series offers whole group, small group, and even independent opportunities.
 It also allows for the students to read their own leveled books and progress at their own pace.
 There is an incredible online component that you'll want to utilize at home with your child as well, as it's a great support as well as a report of your child's progress!

 Students are "progress monitored" 3 times a year to gain a better understanding of their needs.
-We also have a 50-minute-a-day Title 1 support system, where a paraprofessional assists the classroom teacher, allowing more students' needs to be met.
+We also have a 40-minute-a-day Title 1 support system, where a paraprofessional assists the classroom teacher, allowing more students' needs to be met.
 This will be accomplished using a Daily 5 environment (read to self, read to someone, listen to reading, word work, and work on writing).

 We will be using a variety of reading structures this year: whole group modeling, small group guided strategy lessons, read alouds, independent, and leveled literature circles.
 We will concentrate on a variety of comprehension, accuracy, fluency, and vocabulary skills that enable your child to become independent and analytic al readers at any reading level.
 Dundee Elementary also takes pride in implementing their Accelerated Reading program for all students.
 This rewarding program allows students to read appropriate leveled books that help them progress at their own pace.
 The key with AR is that the students choose books of THEIR OWN liking, which makes them apt to READ MORE.
 Every child will have an appropriate and specific point goal to meet every marking period.
 The accomplishment of these goals will be a portion of your child's reading grade, so be prepared to read just about EVERY NIGHT!